TaiwoForbes/News_Homepage/README.md

-This is a challenge I took from Frontendmentor.io.
+This is a challenge I took from Frontendmentor.io .
+Would be creating this again.